Languages iphone supports in iOS

 UPDATED: May 3, 2012: Apple added 10 new languages!
 This post has been brought up to date.

-Apple has already increased the languages iPhone supports to over 30 as of iOS 5.x:
+Apple has already increased the languages iPhone supports to over 30 as of iOS 5.x:40 as of iOS 9:

-English, British English, French, Italian, Spanish, Portuguese (Brazil), Portuguese (Portugal), Catalan, German, Dutch, Danish, Swedish, Finnish, Norwegian (Bokmål), Russian, Czech, Slovak, Polish, Croatian, Romanian, Turkish, Ukrainian, Hungarian, Traditional Chinese, Simplified Chinese, Korean, Japanese, Vietnamese, Arabic, Thai, Greek, Hebrew, Indonesian, and Malay.
+English (US), British English, Australian English, Indian English, French, French Canadian, Italian, Spanish, Spanish (Mexico), Portuguese (Brazil), Portuguese (Portugal), Catalan, Croatian, German, Dutch, Danish, Swedish, Finnish, Norwegian (Bokmål), Russian, Czech, Slovak, Polish, Croatian, Romanian, Turkish, Ukrainian, Hungarian, Traditional Chinese, Traditional Chinese (Hong Kong), Simplified Chinese, Korean, Japanese, Vietnamese, Arabic, Thai, Greek, Hebrew, Indonesian, and Malay.

 Developers often ask which languages iPhone supports, but more critically, which languages should they support in their own iPhone apps?
 Obviously supporting all of Apple’s language choices above is costly and time-consuming, so you want to begin with the largest markets.
 An even more important consideration is that you’ll only be able to market your app effectively in the languages supported by App Store.